jayedrashid/React-Jumpstart/README.md

 ## Handling Fetch Errors

-We want to handle any kind of error inside the Home component when we trying to make the fetch.
+We want to handle any kind of error inside the Home component when we try to make the fetch.
 This error can be set back from server or some kind of connection error.
 In that case we wouldn't get the data back and let user know some kind of error.
 So, add a catch block after fetching data:

 ```sh
 import { useEffect, useState } from "react";